-- unrestricted access to staff from whom you determined it necessary to obtain audit evidence. - The results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - Our knowledge of fraud or suspected fraud that we are aware of and that affects Cardiff & Vale of Glamorgan Pension Fund and involves: - management; - employees who have significant roles in internal control; or - others where the fraud could have a material effect on the financial statements. - Our knowledge of any allegations of fraud, or suspected fraud, affecting the financial statements communicated by employees, former employees, regulators or others. - Our knowledge of all known instances of non-compliance or suspected non-compliance with laws and regulations whose effects should be considered when preparing the financial statements. - The identity of all related parties and all the related party relationships and transactions of which we are aware.
+- unrestricted access to staff from whom you determined it necessary to obtain audit evidence. - The results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - Our knowledge of fraud or suspected fraud that we are aware of and that affects Cardiff Harbour Authority and involves: - management; - employees who have significant roles in internal control; or - others where the fraud could have a material effect on the financial statements. - Our knowledge of any allegations of fraud, or suspected fraud, affecting the financial statements communicated by employees, former employees, regulators or others. - Our knowledge of all known instances of non-compliance or suspected noncompliance with laws and regulations whose effects should be considered when preparing the financial statements. - The identity of all related parties and all the related party relationships and transactions of which we are aware. - Our knowledge of all known partnerships and joint working / collaborative arrangements that would impact on the financial statements.